Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis

 This result reformulates the problem $\min_{\vx \in \cS} \Phi_{\mu}(\vx)$ (similarly for $\min\cG_{\mu}(\vx)$) into the bi-variate optimization problem $\min_{\vx \in \cS, \vomega\in\rr^n} \cQ_\mu(\vx, \vomega)$, enabling more efficient optimization.

-To solve the bi-variate problem, we adopt the BCD method \cite{tseng2001convergence}.
-This iterative approach optimizes $\vx$ and $\vomega$ alternately while keeping the other fixed, ensuring a monotonic decrease in the objective function.
-By transforming the original problem into the bi-variate problem, which, due to separability, can be further decomposed into uni-variate optimization subproblems, the BCD method offers a computationally efficient approach for identifying minimizer.
+To solve the bivariate optimization problem, we adopt the block coordinate descent (BCD) method \cite{tseng2001convergence}.
+This iterative approach alternately optimizes $\vx$ and $\vomega$, with the other variable fixed, ensuring a monotonic decrease in the objective function. { The subproblem for $\vomega$ is separable, allowing decomposition into independent univariate optimization problems, while the subproblem for $\vx$ admits a closed-form solution. } This structure enables the BCD method to efficiently identify the minimizer.
 The following subsections develop tailored numerical algorithms within this framework for both noise-free and noisy scenarios.